Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 عَنْ عَائِشَةَ رَضِيَ اللهُ عَنْهَا أَنَّ رَسُوْلَ اللهِ صَلَّى اللهُ عَلَيْهِ وَسَلَّمَ قَالَ : مَنْ أَصَابَهُ قَيْءٌ , أَوْ رُعَافٌ , أَوْ قَلَسٌ , أَوْ مَذْيٌ فَلْيَتَوَضَّأْ , ثُمَّ لْيَبْنِ عَلَى صَلَاتِهِ وَهُوَ لَا يَتَكَلَّمُ . أَخْرَجَهُ اِبْنُ مَاجَهْ

 That is a general explanation of some things that break wudu.
-As Muslims, we must understand this.
+As Muslims, we must differentiate between entering food and exiting impurities.

 The important thing about "Does eating fruit break wudu?" that I'm going to explain here is a specific answer.
-If we consider some of the explanations above, we can conclude that eating fruit does not break wudu!
+Eating fruit does not break wudu.

 Now, I will make an analogy between eating fruit and eating camel meat.
-I will do this because there are similarities between the two.
+I will do this because there are interesting discussions between the two.

 You need to understand that the explanation of the correlation between eating camel meat and wudu is as follows: